Height Pairing on Higher Cycles and Mixed Hodge Structures II: Introduction

-We prove that this height pairing does not depend on the choice of a resolution of singularities leading to the space $\caX_{Z,W}$ (Remark \ref{rmk-5-10}), and it satisfies the symmetry property $\Ht_{i}(Z,W)=(-1) ^n\Ht_{i}(W,Z)$ (Proposition \ref{5-5-dual}).
-An interesting observation about these heights is that when $X$, $Z$, $W$ are defined over $\R$, then $\Ht_{1}(Z,W)=\Ht_{2}(Z,W)=0$ for odd $n$ (see Proposition \ref{conj-ht-cycle}).
+We prove that these height pairings do not depend on the choice of a resolution of singularities leading to the space $\caX_{Z,W}$ nor on the choice of $D=D_{1}\cup D_{2}$ (Remark \ref{rmk-5-10}), and satisfy the symmetry property $\Ht_{1,2}(Z,W)=(-1) ^n\Ht_{1,2}(W,Z)$ (Proposition \ref{5-5-dual}).
+An interesting observation about these heights is that when $X$, $Z$, $W$ are defined over $\R$, then $\Ht_{1,2}(Z,W)=0$ for odd $n$ (see Proposition \ref{conj-ht-cycle}).
+Finally, Proposition \ref{prop:5-14} shows that one of $p$ and $q$ should be $\leq \dim(X)$, if one wants to find a nonzero $\Ht_{1}(Z,W)$.